 Qualifying exam

-In the spring/summer semesters of Year 2, students must pass a Qualifying Exam (QE).
+In Year 2, students must pass a Qualifying Exam (QE).
 Following a successful QE defense, students will identify and finalize their committee and complete their thesis proposal by December 31 of Year 3.

 Thesis committee, proposal, and defense

-Toward the end of year 1, students will select a thesis advisor and begin their research.
-All students must pass a qualifying exam, with timing dependent on program, to advance to PhD candidacy.
-Students next assemble a research advisory committee (thesis committee) of faculty and complete a written and oral thesis proposal to their committee by December 31 of their third year.
-Students will complete their thesis research, defense, and graduation in Years 3-5, during which time they also participate in advanced courses, workshops, journal clubs, and seminars relevant to their research and to their career development.
+Toward the end of Year 1, students will select a thesis advisor and begin their research.
+Students next assemble a research advisory committee (thesis committee) of faculty and complete a written and oral thesis proposal to their committee by December 31 of Year 3.
+After their thesis proposal, students will focus on their thesis research.
+Students may participate in advanced courses, workshops, journal clubs, and seminars relevant to their research and to their career development.
+Students typically defend in Years 4, 5, or 6 of graduate school.

 MGG graduates pursue a variety of careers.
 Most program graduates go into academia, but many find paths in industry, government, and other fields, like science communication, law, and business and entrepreneurship.